smatsushima1/documentation/vba.md

 - The user selects the  file from the specified folder and this gets saved as a variable
 - Error handling is first introduced here; `0` denotes success and `1` denotes failure, like Bash and others
     - `error_code` and `error_message` are handled outside this in `generateWIP` macro
+- The macro running this must be in the same folder as the team's WIP; the path of this file is used for the path of the team's WIP
 - Also checks to see if one of the principle files to be opened is already opened; if it is, another error ensues

 ```vbnet